rsyslog/rsyslog/source/configuration/modules/omruleset.rst

 optimizations (in case the rule sets have the necessary queue definitions).

-While it leads to a lot of power, this output module offers seamingly easy functionaltiy.
-The complexity (and capablities) arise from how everthing can be combined.
+While it leads to a lot of power, this output module offers seemingly easy functionality.
+The complexity (and capabilities) arise from how everything can be combined.

 With this module, a message can be sent to processing to another ruleset.
 This is somewhat similar to a "#include" in the C programming